scoulomb/myk8s/Security/3-4-network-policy-RelaxingPolicy.md

 ## Concurrent net policy

-Here we had one network policy applying to all the pod.
+Here we had one network policy applying to all the pods.

 A good practise is to have one rule deny all, with `{}` spec.podSelector.
-And white list correct pods, so to have a second network policy (spec.podSelector set to app, as `newapp->app`).
+And white list correct pods, so to have a second network policy (root.spec.podSelector set to app, as `newapp->app`).
 To whitelist the traffic.
 Cf. https://kubernetes.io/docs/concepts/services-networking/network-policies/#networkpolicy-resource.